tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 In April of 2019, I decided to solo hike the Pacific Crest Trail.

+It had been a dream of mine ever since I watched the movie, "Wild".

-After much planning, I finally began my journey on April.
+Anyway, after much planning, I finally began my journey on April.
 30th in Campo, California.

 Now, I estimated that it would take me about 6 months or so to complete the trail with my final destination being Canada.